gjolleyrogers/gjolleyrogers.github.io/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Lately..." # leave blank to exclude
+title: "about me" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I working on some passion projects.
+  I am an independent researcher and author.

-  You can read about some of them on the [Project](/project/) page.
-Over time, I plan to add details and updates as I progress.
-I will also add details of  past projects that I judge noteworthy.
-If you are interested, and my progress writing about them is too slow, then get in [touch](/contact/).
+  Drawing on a core set of skills in biology, maths, and computer science, I have had adventures in many disciplines.

   ####  I am thinking about: {#thinking}

   {{< table title="" class="collapse     mv4 w-100"   >}}